Sakinoanime/Heavenhell/README.md

 ## 🎵 Atmosphere
 A mix of heavenly harps, infernal jazz, and the quiet sound of your sanity leaving your body.
-Perfect for long nights of moral confusion.
+Perfect for long nights of moral confusion and questioning your ethics.

 ---